 You don’t want “vanilla” melodies.
 You also want spice, vinegar, pepper in your melody.

 Just like every good story that has direction: you want the constant interplay of tension – resolution, tension – resolution.

 What this means is following:

 If every chord you write for every melodic phrase, is a chord that consists of starting and ending notes in each phrase, your melody gets lost inside the chord.
-It’s like dressing yourself up in a red suit, and then pose in front of a wall that is painted in exactly the same color like your clothes: you disappear in the background.
+It’s like dressing yourself up in a red suit and then pose in front of a wall that is painted in exactly the same color as your clothes: you disappear in the background.

 Doing this makes your melody bland, boring, unnoticeable, and less memorable.

 You solve this by having a good blend of chords that match the melody, mixed in with chord choices that fight a bit against parts of the melody.
 (Which is the case if your melody line contains notes that are not in the chord)